streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 kubectl apply -n flink -f <path-to-flink-deployment>.yaml
 ```

-> Note: We can also just use the provided example FlinkDeployment CR instead:
+> Note: We can also just use the provided example FlinkDeployment CR instead (which uses the image built from the example code in this repository):
 >
 > ```shell
 > kubectl apply -n flink -f tutorials/user-defined-functions/standalone-etl-udf-deployment.yaml